Types of evaluation routes

 - UK Medicines and Healthcare Products Regulatory Agency (UK MHRA)

-- This approval must be based on MHRA's own evaluation of the product via their own national procedure, or when they act as the Reference Member State (RMS) to other EU countries via the Mutual Recognition Procedure or the Decentralised Procedure.
+- This approval must be based on MHRA's own evaluation of the product via their own national procedure, or when they acted as the Reference Member State (RMS) to other EU countries via the Mutual Recognition Procedure or the Decentralised Procedure on or prior to 31 January 2020 when the UK has formally left the European Union.